Here are answers to frequently asked questions:

-Please go to the locations page to find the address and opening times of our foodbank centre.
-Please note you must have a foodbank voucher to receive help from the foodbank.
+Please go to the locations page to find the address and opening times of our foodbank centres.
+Please note you must have a referral for a Foodbank voucher to receive help from the foodbank.
 If you don’t have a voucher please contact us to find out how to get a voucher.

 What’s in a typical food parcel?

 A typical food parcel contains a minimum of three days of nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
 A typical food parcel includes: breakfast cereal, soup, pasta, rice, pasta sauce, baked beans, tinned meat, tinned vegetables, instant mash, UHT milk, tea, coffee, sugar, tinned dessert and biscuits.
 We also provide toiletries, nappies and fresh produce when available.

 Can the parcel be adapted to special dietary requirements?

 Yes.
 Our foodbank can usually adapt your food parcel to suit your dietary needs.
 Just let them know when you arrive.
 Where possible, we tailor our parcels to meet a range of needs including people with diabetes, gluten intolerance, vegetarians and halal.

 Will the food parcel cater for my whole family?

 Yes.
 Our foodbank will adapt your food parcel according to the number of adults and children indicated on your voucher.
 They will also endeavour to provide foods that are age appropriate and in suitable quantities for your children.

 I have a baby, can you help with supplies of nappies and baby food?